Bahoz Erdal

-Bahoz Erdal, also known as Fahman Husein (Fehman Hûseyn, also spelled Fehman Hüseyin) (born 3 August 1969), in Kurdistan in Syria is a top commander in the Kurdistan Workers' Party (PKK).
-He is originally from Dêrik in Syrian Kurdistan.
+Bahoz Erdal, also known as Fahman Husein (Fehman Hûseyn, also spelled Fehman Hüseyin) (born 3 August 1969), is a commander in the Kurdistan Workers' Party (PKK).
+He is originally from Al-Malikiyah (Kurdish: Dêrik) in Syria.
+In 2016 the Turkish state claimed him to have been killed, although this later turned out to be false.

 Biography

-Born in 1969, Hüseyin is a Syrian Kurd who studied medicine at university – thus nicknamed 'Doctor' – in Damascus.
+Erdal, a Syrian Kurd, was born in Dêrik (Al-Malikiyah), Syrian Kurdistan, in 1969.
+He studied to be a veterinarian at the University of Damascus School of Medicine, thus nicknamed 'Doctor'.

 Following PKK's leader Abdullah Öcalan's capture in 1999, he shared the leadership of the PKK with Murat Karayılan and Cemil Bayık, commanding the armed branch HPG particularly.

 He served as the head of the People's Defence Forces (HPG), the PKK's armed wing from June 2004 until July 2009, when he was replaced by Sofi Nurettin.

 Since 2004 he has been part of the three-man PKK Executive Committee, including acting PKK leader Murat Karayılan and PKK co-founder Cemil Bayik, who preceded Bahoz Erdal as the PKK's military commander.

 Some Turkish security analysts claimed in 2011 that Erdal is the leader of the Kurdistan Freedom Hawks (TAK).

 Since 28 October 2015, he has been in the red category of the "Most Wanted Terrorists" list published by the Ministry of Interior of the Republic of Turkey.
 The Ministry announced that a reward of up to 10 million TL will be given to the person or persons who catch him or share information that will result in his capture.